zktx-io/slsa-on-move/README.md

   build:
     uses: zktx-io/slsa-on-move/.github/workflows/generator_generic_slsa3.yml@main
     with:
-      move-compiler:
+      move-compiler: >
-        'Select a CLI to compile the Move language.
-Examples include tools such as `aptos` and `sui`.'
+        Select a CLI to compile the Move language.
+Examples include tools such as `aptos` and `sui`.
-      move-directory:
+      move-directory: >
-        'The root directory of the Move project refers to the directory containing the Move.toml file.'
+        The root directory of the Move project refers to the directory containing the Move.toml file.

   verify:
     needs: [build]